Advertisement

 Photo Credit: Baldwin Publishing Staff Photographer

 This easy and flavorful Potato Egg Casserole is a heart-healthy choice, rich in protein and fiber while keeping sodium levels in check.
 Its low-carb ingredients make it a great option for those following a diabetic-friendly diet.
 Naturally gluten-free and nutrient-dense, this casserole recipe balances fresh vegetables, fluffy eggs, and crispy roasted hash browns for a hearty and satisfying meal.
 The blend of colorful bell peppers, spinach, and melted cheddar cheese creates a vibrant dish that’s perfect for breakfast or brunch.
 Whether meal-prepping or serving a crowd, this delicious breakfast casserole is a nutritious way to start your day.
+This casserole can also be assembled the night before for a stress-free morning.

 Wake up your taste buds with more of our delicious heart-healthy breakfast recipes!